stepherg/rbus-jsonrpc/README.md

 ### Homebrew Installation (macOS/Linux)

-1. Create or use a Homebrew tap for `rbus-jsonrpc`:
+1. Use the Homebrew tap for `rbus-jsonrpc`:
    ```bash
    brew tap stepherg/tap
    ```